mike-hanson/auto-barrel-src/README.md

 You can also prevent Auto Barrel from treating existing index.[tj]s files as barrels by adding a comment to the file

+### Recursive Barelling

+As of v1.4.0 Auto Barrel supports including files in sub folders in a barrel file.
+When Auto Barrel - Start is active and this feature is enabled (it is enabled by default) Auto Barrel walks up the folder tree to find the nearest ancestor index.[jt]s file to manage.
+This can lead to a file with the name index.* being incorrectly identified as a barrel.
+If this happens the file will need to be excluded using either the setting or an appropriate comment as described below.

 ## Extension Settings

 The following settings can be configured to control the behaviour of Auto Barrel.